 INTRODUCTION

-DAIRY AND WEIGHT GAIN – UNDERSTANDING THE CONNECTION
+THE CONNECTION BETWEEN DAIRY AND WEIGHT GAIN

-Dairy products have long been considered part of a balanced diet, yet they can also contribute to weight gain.
+Dairy products have long been considered part of a healthy and balanced diet, yet they can also contribute to weight gain.
 Many full-fat dairy items are loaded with calories and saturated fats that the body stores as fat.
 Excessive consumption of these products may hinder weight management, as the extra calories accumulate over time.
-Evaluating your dairy intake is crucial for maintaining a leaner body and reducing the risk of obesity-related health issues.
+Evaluating your dairy intake is crucial for maintaining a leaner body and reducing the risk of obesity-related health and wellbeing issues.

 FULL-FAT DAIRY – CALORIE COUNT AND SATURATED FATS

 Full-fat dairy products such as whole milk, cream and cheese contain significant amounts of calories and saturated fats.
 These components contribute to overall calorie intake and can raise LDL (Low-density lipoprotein) cholesterol.
-When consumed in excess, they slow metabolism and promote fat storage.
+When consumed in excess, they slow your metabolism and promote fat storage.
 While dairy does offer essential nutrients like calcium and protein, its high-calorie content may counteract weight management goals.
 Balancing nutrient intake with calorie control is key, prompting many to seek lower-calorie and dairy-free alternatives.

 THE IMPACT OF DAIRY ON WEIGHT MANAGEMENT